Techtonica/curriculum/testing-and-tdd/backend-testing.md

 - Support deleting a TODO item
 - Add TODO lists that are specific to different users of the system
 - Add an endpoint to implement marking an item as completed (and update the database schema, too)
+- Use the principles we spoke about when testing an external Database to test an external HTTP service

 And, of course, write unit tests for each of your new features!